-octahedron a polyhedron with eight faces. parallel describes two lines that are going the same direction and do not intersect. parallelogram a quadrilateral with opposite sides parallel. pentagon a five sided polygon. perpendicular two lines are perpendicular if the angle between them is 90 degrees.
+parallelogram a quadrilateral with opposite sides parallel and consequently congruent in length. pentagon a five sided polygon. perpendicular two lines are perpendicular if the angle between them is 90 degrees.
 We use the math symbol: ' $\perp$ '. polygon the union of three or more line segments that are joined together so as to completely enclose an area. polyhedron a solid 3-dimensional object that is bounded by plane polygons.
 We study polyhedrons like boxes and pyramids in Grade 11. proportion a statement that two ratios are equal.
-Eg: if one muffin takes 6 raisins, then 10 muffins takes 60 raisins. $\frac{1}{6} = \frac{10}{60}$ Pythagorean Theorem or symbolically: $b^2 = a^2 + b^2$ ; provided that c is the hypotenuse length.
+Eg: if one muffin takes 6 raisins, then 10 muffins takes 60 raisins.
+One boy for every six girls is the same as 10 boys for every 60 girls. $\frac{1}{6} = \frac{10}{60}$